This blog may contain affiliate links. Read our disclosure policy for more info.

 So, stop off for a quick cool down at the falls.
 You can swim in a few sections of the falls with the top section being the best.
 The water is freezing though so I wasn’t in long!

 Important info: The turnoff to the falls is impossible to miss if you head up the main road towards La Victoria and you’ll find lots of vans and cars parked at the entrance.
 The waterfall is completely free to visit and it takes around an hour to reach from town or $10,000 COP (3 USD) in a motor taxi.

 6. Stay at Casas Viejas

-The bird watching at the hostel alone is epic and the sound of nature is loud.
-From the hostel, they have there own private trails to waterfalls and sunset viewpoints.
+The birdwatching at the hostel alone is epic and the sound of nature is loud.
+From the hostel, they have their own private trails to waterfalls and sunset viewpoints.
 They also offer daily yoga, massages, wildlife tours, and horseback riding tours.

 By no means is Casas Viejas fancy, in fact, the rooms are very simple.
 But with the communal meals that are so delicious, an infinity pool with breathtaking views, lack of wifi (there is none), and craft beers on tap make it the best place to stay in Minca, Colombia!